If you consider yourself to be a pretty avid cook, then you might utilize cooking twine from time to time.

 You just need to poke the toothpick through whatever you’re trying to hold in place and it should work out quite well.

-You just stab the toothpicks or skewers where they need to go and you can keep things from moving on you.
+The idea is the same when you’re using wooden skewers as toothpicks.
+You just stab the toothpicks or skewers where they need to go, and you can keep things from moving on you.

-One thing to remember about using toothpicks is that you need to pull them back out before serving your dish.
+Also, one thing to remember about using toothpicks is that you need to pull them back out before serving your dish.
 No one wants to bite into a turkey leg and get a chunk of toothpick along with the meat.

 2 – Aluminum Foil